-- 1. In respect of the Company's Property, Plant and Equipment and Intangible Assets: - (a) i.
-In our opinion and according to the information and explanations given to us, the Company is maintaining proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - ii.
-The Company does not have any intangible assets. - (b) The property, plant and equipment of the Company were physically verified by the management during the year.
-According to the information and explanations given to us and as examined by us, no material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and the records examined by us, we report that, the Company does not hold any freehold and leasehold immovable properties of land and building as at the balance sheet date - (d) The Company has not revalued any of its Property, Plant and Equipment during the year. - (e) In our opinion and according to the information and explanations given to us, there are no proceedings initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.
+- a) (A) In our opinion and according to the information and explanations given to us, the Company is maintaining proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - (B) The Company does not have any intangible assets. - b) The property, plant and equipment of the Company were physically verified by the management during the year.
+According to the information and explanations given to us and as examined by us, no material discrepancies were noticed on such verification. - c) According to the information and explanations given to us and the records examined by us, we report that, the Company does not hold any freehold land as at the balance sheet date.
+In respect of immovable properties of land that have been taken on lease, the lease agreements as per Power purchase agreement entered with farmer are in the name of the Company. - d) The Company has not revalued its property, plant and equipment during the year. - e) In our opinion and according to the information and explanations given to us, there are no proceedings initiated or are pending against the Company for holding any Benami Property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) (formerly the Benami Transactions (Prohibition) Act, 1988 (45 of 1988)) and Rules made thereunder, and therefore the question of our commenting on whether the Company has appropriately disclosed the details in its financial statements does not arise.